RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 ![alt text](https://github.com/RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/blob/main/Screenshoot/22.ScheduleRun.PNG)

-# Screen Recording
+# Step 8: Demo & Documentation

+# Screencast of the Project (Demo)

 https://youtu.be/BLOfY19Xb6o

-# Future Improvements
+# Future Enhancement of the Project

 We can increase the Exit Criterion time from 1 hour to the default value of 3 hours to be able to find models of higher accuracy.
 We can enable Data drift tracking to ensure accuracy of the model.